USING IRONXL FOR PYTHON

 PYTHON

-In the above code, we format cell "B2" by setting a yellow background color and making the font bold.
+In the above code, we format cell "B2" by setting a background color and adjusting the style as desired.

 Python Modify Excel File (Developer Tutorial): Figure 7 - Formatting the B2 cell programmatically using IronXL and python